-Usually, these website policies explain what users can expect from the store, when they choose to interact with it or buy something from your store.
+Usually, these website policies explain what users can expect from the store when they choose to interact with it or buy something from your store.
 For e.g. you need to let your visitors know whether you are collecting their information or not and if yes, then how are you using it?
-The absences of such policies might not generate a high level of trust among customers.
+The absence of such policies might not generate a high level of trust among customers.
 And, they might end up choosing your competitors over you.

 What Does the Law Say?

 - Kind of data collected by the website